linagora/linshare/documentation/EN/epics/new-admin-portal/story-21-admin-can-create-duplicate-edit-delete-LDAP-connection.md

 - I choose Yes to confirm, the selected server connections will be deleted.
 - System will prompt a deletion confirmation toast.

+**UC6.
+View Associated domains**

+- On Remote servers listing screen, i click on three-dot button on Action column.
+- I select option "View associated domains"
+- A new screen will be opened
+- I can see the list of domain's name which are using the LDAP connection with its's user provider/group provider/drive provider.
+- There will be a lablel next to each domain's name that indicating domain type of that domain
+- Only Top domain or sub domain can use LDAP connection, Root domain and guest domain can't.
+- When i click one domain on the list, i am navigated to one of provider pages of that domain.
+The order will be user provider=>group provider=>Drive provider,
+- If the LDAP connection is not Associated with any domain, there will be a text message: " There is no domain using this LDAP connection. "

 #### Postconditions